docker/docs/content/manuals/security/for-admins/hardened-desktop/settings-management/_index.md

 >
 > Settings Management is available to Docker Business customers only.

-Settings Management helps you control key Docker Desktop settings, like proxies and network configurations, on your developer's machines within your organization.
+Settings Management helps you control key Docker Desktop settings, like proxies and network configurations, on your developers' machines within your organization.

-For an extra layer of security, you can also use Settings Management to enable and lock in [Enhanced Container Isolation](../enhanced-container-isolation/_index.md) which ensures that any configurations set with Settings Management cannot be modified by containers.
+For an extra layer of security, you can also use Settings Management to enable and lock in [Enhanced Container Isolation](../enhanced-container-isolation/_index.md), which prevents containers from modifying any Settings Management configurations.

 ## Who is it for?